ngi-indi/module-bias-manager/README.md

   ```

 #### 4. Download pre-trained models:
-- Download the [pre-trained model weights](https://drive.google.com/drive/folders/1aOTVMTdLcDhOHuj-bcJbO5SPM7Zdh-_O?usp=drive_link) and place them in the appropriate directory: models/.
+- Download the [pre-trained model weights](https://drive.google.com/drive/folders/1aOTVMTdLcDhOHuj-bcJbO5SPM7Zdh-_O?usp=drive_link) and place them in the appropriate directory: ```models/```.
-- Ensure you have all necessary datasets downloaded and placed in the relevant directories.
+- Ensure you have all necessary models downloaded and placed in the relevant directory.

 ## Usage